foocorp/wiki.libre.fm/Clients.md

 **Please try and keep this list in alphabetical order.**

-For each client we'd like to know:
+For each client, we'd like to know:

 * Client name
 * Client website if it has one